By Greg Chapman

 The shoe's last gives the now familiar Scarpa performance fit of a higher volume toe box and lower volume mid and rear section, incorporating a profile hugging arch and slightly bulbous, yet well fitting heel.
 As such those with a very narrow/low volume forefoot and heel may find this and other Scarpa shoes a bit ‘wide’, however most people will get an excellent form-fit.
 Relatively speaking it’s also pretty comfortable for a top-end shoe.
 To give credence to this, recent Scarpa convert and all-round strong chap Dan Varian recently confessed to me: “I have been really enjoying the Instincts - never been so comfy in such a top-end shoe!”
 As with all the modern performance Scarpas, the Instinct VS provides reliably similar sizing - i.e. if you are a 42 in the Instinct Lace/Slipper, Vapour Series, Boostic etc. you should be a 42 in this shoe.

-The fact that the Instinct VS hosts such a good balance across its fit, features and durability, means that this rock shoe offers (providing it fits your feet) a performance fit that will be able to tackle almost anything you throw its way – useful ingredients when you consider the increasing price of rock shoes.
-The ever present Scarpa build quality shines through, and whilst not cheap this rock shoe will certainly offer some of the highest levels of bang-for-its-buck of any shoe in its class.
+The fact that the Instinct VS hosts such a good balance across its fit, features and durability, means that this rock shoe offers (providing it fits your feet) a performance fit that will be able to tackle almost anything you throw its way - useful ingredients when you consider the increasing price of rock shoes.
+The ever present Scarpa build quality shines through, and whilst not cheap this rock shoe will certainly offer some of the highest levels of bang-for-your-buck of any shoe in its class.